Tractors - Maintenance

 - Clean up spilled oil, grease or hydraulic fluid immediately.

-- Remove all tools and parts before starting engine.
+- Remove all tools and parts before starting the engine.

 Improperly maintained or adjusted parts can cause serious injury.